affinitydb/doc/strengths.md

 12. Easy scalability, both in terms of replication and partitioning                               hard            nk              nk              YES             no (6)

 <sub>
-1- some of the more powerful relational db offer synchronously-updated materialized views that can select from multiple tables
+1- while it seems possible to emulate a graph db efficiently with a relational db, it's not trivial, and graph db are usually considered a better fit for that use case
-2- nk stands for "Not to our Knowledge"
+2- to our knowledge it's practically impossible to emulate a graph db within a document db, without major compromises 3- some of the more powerful relational db offer synchronously-updated materialized views that can select from multiple tables
-3- we know of one document db that offers a similar feature 4- while it seems possible to emulate a graph db efficiently with a relational db, the notion of reference is less direct, and graph db are usually considered a better fit for that use case
+4- nk stands for "Not to our Knowledge"
-5- to our knowledge it's practically impossible to emulate a graph db within a document db, without making major compromises 6- replication is part of our short-term plans, and partitioning is in our mid-term plans
+5- we know of one document db that offers a similar feature 6- replication is part of our short-term plans, and partitioning is in our mid-term plans
 </sub>